zplab/zbar-py/README.md

 ```

+Note:
-Note: Make sure that you get a clear pic with webcam.
+* Make sure that you get a clear pic with webcam.
 Your laptop camera may not click good enough pics.
+* Other packages for using cam to take pics are opencv and simplecv.
+However, opencv has python3 extension -- no deb package available, so you will have to build it.
+Building opencv is little difficult, requires lots of dependencies.
+And, simplecv has no extension for python3 till date.

 ## Example:
 ```python